Kazan school shooting: Perpetrator

-Ilnaz Renatovich Galyaviev (Илназ Галәвиев; Ильназ Ринатович Галявиев; born 11 September 2001), a 19-year-old resident of Kazan, was detained.
-Galyaviev graduated from Gymnasia No. 175 in 2017 and was expelled from the University of TISBI, a management academy in Kazan, in April 2021.
+Ilnaz Rinatovich Galyaviev (Илназ Галәвиев; Ильназ Ринатович Галявиев; born 11 September 2001), a 19-year-old resident of Kazan, was detained.
+Galyaviev graduated from Gymnasium N°175 in 2017 and was expelled from the college of TISBI, a management academy in Kazan, in April 2021.
 He had no previous criminal record.
-On the morning of the shooting, Galyaviev posted a photo on Telegram of himself in a face mask with the word 'God' in Russian written on it, captioned, "Today I will kill a huge amount of biowaste and shoot myself."
+On the morning of the shooting, Galyaviev posted a photo on Telegram of himself in a face mask with the word 'GOD' in Russian written on it, captioned, "Today I will kill a huge amount of biowaste and shoot myself."

 Galyaviev had planned for the shooting to take place on 6 May.
-However, a non-working day was declared by President Putin, which closed the school until 11 May.
+However, a non-working day was declared by President Vladimir Putin, which closed the school until 11 May.

 A psychological and psychiatric mental evaluation of Galyaviev is planned which will take at least two months.
 Galyaviev had previously sought mental health treatment and testing revealed some cerebral atrophy a year before the shooting, though he was not registered with a psychiatrist.
 Relatives had also noticed an increase in Galyaviev's aggressive behavior.
 However, while in court on 12 May, Galyaviev denied having any serious illnesses.

-The Hatsan Escort PS Guard semi-automatic shotgun reportedly used by Galyaviev was officially registered on 14 April, two days after Galyaviev received a permit to carry weapons.
+The Hatsan Escort PS Guard eight-shot (7+1) semi-automatic shotgun reportedly used by Galyaviev was officially registered on 14 April, two days after Galyaviev received a permit to carry weapons.
 In addition, Galyaviev researched bomb recipes on the Internet.
 He made two bombs, leaving one in his apartment and bringing the second to the school.

 While in custody, Galyaviev said he planted a bomb at his registered address.
 However, during a search of the location, no explosives were found, and evidence was taken.